 Children under eight are likely to be affected by fluorosis because they have their permanent teeth emerging.
 Children are also expected to swallow fluoride toothpaste containing more fluoride than fluoridated water.
 You can prevent your child’s risk of developing dental fluorosis by supervising them when brushing their teeth and ensuring they don’t swallow the toothpaste.

-Another side effect of fluoride is skeletal fluorosis which affects the bones instead of the teeth.
+Another side effect of Fluoride Treatments near you is skeletal fluorosis which affects the bones instead of the teeth.
 Skeletal fluorosis results from long-term exposure to higher levels of fluoride in drinking water.
 Incidences of skeletal fluorosis are rare in the United States, but experts concluded it wasn’t likely due to swallowing toothpaste.